garvit3835/product-docs-feature/how-to-guides/run-github-actions-in-a-devbox.md

 6. Verify that your runner was added to your repo/org and is either in "Idle" or "Online" state.

 {% hint style="info" %}
-Tip: The runner name should be the same as the DevBox hostname.
+Tip: The runner name should be same as the DevBox hostname.
 {% endhint %}

 7. Run a GitHub Action on the self-hosted runner to verify that it passes successfully: